After a long and strenuous day a sauna session will leave you feeling relaxed, revitalized, and centered.

 Sometimes the most important thing you can get out of a sauna is utility.
 While all the extra bells and whistles are very nice, the truth is that you don’t absolutely need all of the extras when you can get a good sweat on in your infrared sauna.
 If you can start from a place of utility, you’ll end up with a much better infrared sauna.
 That’s why this Radiant Infrared saunas product really works – it starts by just being very useful.

 This sauna doesn’t just look nice – it works very well.
-Like the best infrared saunas, this infrared unit reaches its target heat in a reasonable amount of time and it is constructed to stay at that heat for quite a long time.
+Like the highest quality infrared saunas, this unit reaches its target heat in a reasonable amount of time and it is constructed to stay at that heat for quite a long time.
 It doesn’t require much maintenance and has relatively few reported problems, with most of those easily handled by a quick call to customer service.
 It also works on 120v power, so you won’t have to hire an electrician just to get this sauna working in your home.
 Consider it a solid, functional sauna that manages to live up to its own advertisement.

 The downside here is that the sauna is a bit cramped.
 It really is a one-person sauna and a fairly small infrared sauna at that.
 It’s definitely not going to fit even two very small people, so don’t buy the sauna expecting that.
 For a single person, though, it will get the job done.